jb-workshops-taught/edu-java-jsp/README.md

 javascript behaviors and errors, and lots of other developer-focused stuff.
 You can google for these tools to learn how to use them to troubleshoot your web pages.
 They go well above and beyond "view HTML source".

+# Misc Tech Notes

+Some people want to run this with Tomcat.
+I recommend Tomcat 8 as best matching the servlet 3.0 API version that this example code is written for.

+Tomcat wants Java installed and configured in the JAVA_HOME environment variable.
+Mac OS X has a weird way of installing Java, so there's a trick to finding the latest.
+Put the following into your ~/.bash_profile and then start a new terminal window:

+    export JAVA_HOME=$(/usr/libexec/java_home)

+Additionally (regardless of Windows or Mac), Tomcat's manager app GUI requires that you set up a username and password in a server config file, before you can use it.
+(This is for security.)
+See the tomcat docs for manager-gui role for details.